mark-edgeworth/Handbook/docs/tools/offline/mbed-studio.md

 Additionally, you can create a blank project with the `Empty Project` radio button.
 As a result, you can click `Finish` without continuing, which creates a blank project.

 Mbed Studio now begins to create the project in the workspace and shows its progress on the final screen of the wizard.
-Once complete, you can see the project in your workspace within the Mbed Projects view.
+Once complete, you can see the project in your workspace within the `Mbed Projects` view.

 #### Explore or edit the project

 Mbed Studio provides support for formatting, syntax highlighting, locating files, comparing files and navigating to lower level code, such as pin definitions for your target hardware.
 For a more general look at the features provided by Eclipse, consult the [Eclipse](http://help.eclipse.org/neon/index.jsp) online help documentation.

-Now, there is a project located in the `C++ Projects` with the name `mbed-os-example-blinky` (or whatever project name you provided earlier).
+Now, there is a project located under the `Active Project` node in the `Mbed Projects` view with the name `mbed-os-example-blinky` (or whatever project name you provided earlier).
 Clicking the triangle next to the project expands its contents and reveals the project’s current files and directories.

 Double-click on the `main.cpp` file to open it in Mbed Studio’s editor area.
 This file includes the code needed to blink an LED.
 If you haven’t done so already, connect an [Mbed Enabled board](https://os.mbed.com/platforms/) to your machine.
 Mbed Studio detects the board and prompts you with a dialog asking to switch targets.
 Accept this, and you are ready to run the example.